 Butternut Squash Soup with Cider Cream

-The weather has been brisk and cold which makes me crave a big warm bowl of soup.
-I had some butternut squash that needed to be used up so I went in search of a recipe.
-I found this recipe for a butternut squash soup with cider cream on Epicurious that sounded perfect and it reminded me of a soup I had years ago that I loved.
-It was a fun and easy recipe to make, it smelled wonderful while it simmered on the stove, and it tasted so delicious!
-I put some of the cider cream into a squeeze bottle and drizzled a swirl on the top.
-To make it look extra fancy for my kids, I slid a skewer through the swirl to make a fun design.
-My daughter and I both really loved and devoured this soup!
-My husband thought it was tasty without the cider cream (he’s not a fan of sour cream), while my son thought it was okay but not his favorite… more for me!
-The leftovers were even better the next day for lunch.
+I found this butternut squash soup with cider cream recipe on Epicurious that sounded perfect, and it reminded me of a soup I had years ago in Seattle.
+I put some of the cider cream into a squeeze bottle and drizzled a swirl on top.
+My daughter and I both loved and devoured this soup and thought it paired nicely with a harvest salad and crusty bread!
+My husband thought it was tasty without the cider cream (he’s not a fan of sour cream), while my son thought it was okay but not his favorite–more for me!

 How to Make Butternut Squash Soup with Cider Cream